turris-cz/user-docs/docs/hw/omnia/serial-boot.md

 Once you have U-Boot running, you can get various images for example via tftp and write it to nor.

-To download image from _tftp_ server you need to get your network started, decide where to load it and load it.
-Assuming you have _tftp_ server running on computer with ip 192.168.1.1 on WAN network, following U-Boot commands will get you image into RAM.
+To download image from TFTP server you need to get your network started, decide where to load it and load it.
+Assuming you have TFTP server running on computer with ip 192.168.1.1 on WAN network, following U-Boot commands will get you image into RAM.